WiIIiamTang/block-munchers/README.md

 - Settings: Change framerate and other settings.

 # Multiplayer support
-*Multiplayer is still being worked on and is buggy.
-May or may not work properly.*
+*Multiplayer is still being worked on.*

 In mulitplayer, you can host or connect to a room from the game itself.
 The server will be hosted at the address specified, `{ip}:{port}` when you enter it in game.